A sales representative asks a girl for 1.2 million dirhams.. She hit him with her car

-The Abu Dhabi Court of Appeal for Family and Civil and Administrative Cases upheld a ruling by the Court of First Instance that obligated a girl and an insurance company to pay a man an amount of 100,000 dirhams in compensation for the first defendant running him over with her insured car with the second defendant, and the court ruled to reject the appeal submitted by the victim He must increase the amount of compensation, and it also ruled to reject the counter-appeal submitted by the insurance company to demand a reduction in the amount.
+The Abu Dhabi Court of Appeal for Family, Civil and Administrative Claims upheld a ruling by the Court of First Instance, which ordered a girl and an insurance company to pay a sales representative 100,000 dirhams as compensation for the girl running him over with her insured car with the second defendant, and the court ruled to reject the appeal submitted by the victim to increase the amount of compensation It also ruled to reject the counter-appeal submitted by the insurance company to demand a reduction in the amount.

-The plaintiff indicated that the accident resulted in damages represented in limiting the freedom of movement and handling his own affairs.
-He is the head of the family and responsible for supporting and caring for his family, as well as his inability to kneel or prostrate in the proper way, with a constant feeling of pain and aches when making simple movements, in addition to his psychological suffering as a result of that.
+The plaintiff indicated that the accident resulted in damages represented in limiting the freedom of movement and the administration of his own affairs, as he is the head of a family and responsible for its care, as well as his inability to kneel or prostrate in the proper manner, with a constant feeling of pain and aches when performing simple movements, in addition to his psychological suffering.

-While the medical report concluded that the plaintiff’s medical condition has stabilized and has become of a definitive nature, and the accident left him with a permanent disability and a disability of about 30% of the benefit of the left lower limb, and the plaintiff is able to perform his work as he works as a sales representative and drives a vehicle, and accordingly the court of first instance ruled By obliging the original appellant to jointly pay the original appellant an amount of 100,000 dirhams as material and moral compensation and the delayed interest at the rate of 4% annually from the date of the judgment becoming final and not exceeding the amount adjudged.
+While the medical report concluded that the plaintiff’s medical condition has stabilized, and has become of a final prescription nature, and he has left from the accident a permanent disability and disability of about 30% of the benefit of the left lower limb, and he is able to perform his work, as he works as a sales representative and drives a vehicle, and the first court ruled A degree of 100,000 dirhams as material and moral compensation, and the delayed interest at the rate of 4% annually from the date the judgment became final.

-And if the convict, the “appellant”, did not accept the ruling, he appealed against him, claiming his previous requests, indicating that the estimate of his compensation was small, and the court did not take into account, in its assessment of the amount of his compensation, the harm he suffered and his need for treatment and future treatment, as well as turning away from his lost earnings by losing his salary for more than nine months as a result of The accident is the subject of his injury, and in turn the second appellant company filed a counter-appeal and demanded that the papers be returned to the forensic medicine department to sign a medical examination on the original appellant through accurate scientific medical devices to indicate his condition and whether it is treatable or not and the judiciary, and accordingly to cancel the appealed judgment and the judiciary to reject the case for lack of validity And the failure to prove, as a precaution, by amending the appealed judgment by decreasing the amount of compensation adjudged to the extent of the contribution of the judgment in his favor, in his fault for the damages that befell him.
+The man was not satisfied with the ruling, so he filed his appeal, pointing out that the compensation estimate was small, and the court did not take into account, in its estimate of the amount of compensation, the harm he suffered, and his need for treatment and future treatment, and in turn the insurance company filed a cross appeal, and demanded that the appealed judgment be amended by reducing the amount of compensation adjudicated by the amount of the contribution The judgment is in his favor, due to his fault in the damages that befell him.

-For its part, the Court of Appeal clarified in the reasons for its ruling that the Court of First Instance used the correct law in what it concluded from the judiciary in favor of the original appellant in terms of compensation for the physical and psychological harm he suffered as a result of the accident, noting that the papers were devoid of what states that he did not receive his salary during his treatment period or what was interrupted.
-He was certain that he had incurred medical expenses or expenses, and his medical report concluded that his disability does not prevent him from starting his work.
-A court of first instance took into account this in its estimation of the amount of his compensation, which may not include his potential future harm, according to his claim, which he did not prove its inevitability or provide evidence of the aggravation of his injury.
+The Court of Appeal stated in the reasoning behind the ruling that the Court of First Instance used the correct law in what it concluded from the judiciary in favor of the original appellant in terms of compensation for the physical and psychological harm he suffered as a result of the accident, noting that the papers were devoid of evidence that he did not receive his salary during his treatment period, or what is certain.
+Incurring expenses or medical expenses, and his medical report concluded that his disability does not prevent him from starting his work, and a court of first instance took into account this in estimating the amount of his compensation, which may not include his potential future harm, according to his claim, and which he did not prove its inevitability or present what definitively exacerbates his injury. .

-In the counter-appeal, the court indicated that the company insured for the car had fulfilled its responsibility – as an insurer with it – before the injured appellant in accordance with the insurance contract and based on what was cited in the judgment records with justifiable reasons that have their origin and proven evidence in the papers, pointing out that the current appeal did not present anything that contradicts it or brings something new that requires reconsideration.
-With regard to the increase or decrease, as it was not revealed from the papers the contribution of the injured person to the harm he suffered as a result of the negligence and lack of caution of the driver of the vehicle, the court decided to accept the two appeals in form and reject them in substance and to uphold the appealed ruling and obligated each appellant to pay the expenses for his appeal.
+In the counter-appeal, the court indicated that the current appeal did not present anything that contradicts it or brings something new that necessitates a review of its conclusions, whether it is an increase or a decrease, as it was not clear from the papers that the aggrieved party contributed to the harm he suffered as a result of the driver’s negligence and lack of caution, and the court ruled By accepting the two appeals in form, rejecting them in substance, and upholding the appealed judgment, and obligating each appellant to pay the expenses for his appeal.

 Follow our latest local and sports news and the latest political and economic developments via Google news